 Google Big Query Collection

 The data available through the API contains two tables of interest.
 The first data is the distribution metadata table (referred to as distribution_metadata on GCB).
 This table contains information about each package such as package name, version, author, maintainer, dependencies, etc. As listed in Appendix A, the data type for the ‘required_dist’ column which was renamed to ‘dependency’ was in an Array string format.
-While querying the data this field had to be exploded to create a dependency per row to reduce processing later.
+This field was converted from a single row with an array string listing multiple required packages to multiple rows for the same package with only one dependency listed in the required_dist field.

 The second table is the file downloads table (referred to as file_downloads on GCB).
 It contains information about each package download for the subject time period.
+Our analysis aims to quantify the impact of OSS software packages.
+Therefore, we were interested in the number of downloads completed during the subject time period not information on each individual download.
+Data downloaded from the file_downloads table was aggregated by package name and download country code to produce a download count.
 Data dictionaries can be found for each table in Appendix A.

 All the data was collected from the GCB metadata table.
 The metadata was reduced to include only packages that were released.
 For first focusing on the contributor’s network, the metadata table was reduced to those packages that are being hosted on GitHub with a license.
 This was accomplished by selected records which had a home page record pointing to a GitHub repository.
-The data was limited to GitHub only because our project objective focuses on creating a contributor network and the sponsor had a database of GitHub contributor data from 2009 through 2019.
+We decided to limit datato GitHub because our primary aim was to creat a contributor network based on GitHub data available from our sponsor.